 HOA Powers in Florida

-- Collect payments for common assessments
+- collecting payments for assessments [3].

 Can an HOA Impose Fines on a Homeowner in Florida?